Circular motion: Non-uniform circular motion

-In non-uniform circular motion, normal force does not always point in the opposite direction of weight.
-Here is an example with an object traveling in a straight path then loops a loop back into a straight path again.
+In non-uniform circular motion, the normal force does not always point to the opposite direction of weight.

-This diagram shows the normal force pointing in other directions rather than opposite to the weight force.
 The normal force is actually the sum of the radial and tangential forces.
-The component of weight force is responsible for the tangential force here (We have neglected frictional force).
-The radial force (centripetal force) is due to the change in direction of velocity as discussed earlier.
+The component of weight force is responsible for the tangential force (when we neglect friction).
+The centripetal force is due to the change in the direction of velocity.

-In non-uniform circular motion, normal force and weight may point in the same direction.
-Both forces can point down, yet the object will remain in a circular path without falling straight down.
-First let's see why normal force can point down in the first place.
-In the first diagram, let's say the object is a person sitting inside a plane, the two forces point down only when it reaches the top of the circle.
+The normal force and weight may also point in the same direction.
+Both forces can point downwards, yet the object will remain in a circular path without falling down.

+The normal force can point downwards.
+Considering that the object is a person sitting inside a plane moving in a circle, the two forces (weight and normal force) will point down only when the plane reaches the top of the circle.
 The reason for this is that the normal force is the sum of the tangential force and centripetal force.
-The tangential force is zero at the top (as no work is performed when the motion is perpendicular to the direction of force applied.
-Here weight force is perpendicular to the direction of motion of the object at the top of the circle) and centripetal force points down, thus normal force will point down as well.
-From a logical standpoint, a person who is travelling in the plane will be upside down at the top of the circle.
+The tangential force is zero at the top (as no work is performed when the motion is perpendicular to the direction of force).
+Since weight is perpendicular to the direction of motion of the object at the top of the circle and the centripetal force points downwards, the normal force will point down as well.

+From a logical standpoint, a person travelling in that plane will be upside down at the top of the circle.
 At that moment, the person's seat is actually pushing down on the person, which is the normal force.

-The reason why the object does not fall down when subjected to only downward forces is a simple one.
-Think about what keeps an object up after it is thrown.
-Once an object is thrown into the air, there is only the downward force of earth's gravity that acts on the object.
-That does not mean that once an object is thrown in the air, it will fall instantly.
-What keeps that object up in the air is its velocity.
-The first of Newton's laws of motion states that an object's inertia keeps it in motion, and since the object in the air has a velocity, it will tend to keep moving in that direction.
+The reason why an object does not fall down when subjected to only downward forces is a simple one.
+Once an object is thrown into the air, there is only the downward gravitational force that acts on the object.
+That does not mean that once an object is thrown into the air, it will fall instantly.
+The velocity of the object keeps it up in the air.
+The first of Newton's laws of motion states that an object's inertia keeps it in motion; since the object in the air has a velocity, it will tend to keep moving in that direction.

-A varying angular speed for an object moving in a circular path can also be achieved if the rotating body does not have an homogeneous mass distribution.
-For inhomogeneous objects, it is necessary to approach the problem as in.
+A varying angular speed for an object moving in a circular path can also be achieved if the rotating body does not have a homogeneous mass distribution.

+One can deduce the formulae of speed, acceleration and jerk, assuming that all the variables depend on $t$:

+Further transformations may involve $curvature = c = \frac{1}{R}, \omega = \frac{v}{R} = vc$ and their corresponding derivatives: